williamfisher9/graphql-with-java/README.md

 To use GraphQL from the browser: http://localhost:8080/graphiql

-In Graphiql youc an use the queries defined in the Query:
+In Graphiql you can use the queries defined in the Query:
 ```graphicl.graphicl
   {
     books {